oanda/apidocs/v1/rates.md

 instrument
 : Name of the instrument.
-This value should be use when used to fetch prices and create orders and trades.
+This value should be used to fetch prices and create orders and trades.

 displayName
-: Display name for end user.
+: Display name for the end user.

 pip
 : Value of 1 pip for the instrument.
 [More on pip](http://www.babypips.com/school/pips-and-pipettes.html)